 Of course, a strategic plan is relatively useless if no one looks at it after it's written.
 These documents should be trusted guides which are frequently referenced to stay on track.
-Years
+Years ago, we suggested that a coffee-stain index be developed to judge the merit of a strategic plan.
+The more stains on the cover, the greater the chance that the plan was in constant use.

 4. Use executive orders to build management infrastructure.
 At the state level, executive orders serve multiple purposes which differ from state to state.
 For many governors, they are an effective and powerful way to inaugurate new management tools, such as the planning, measurement, and evaluation infrastructure that will support executive branch decision making.
+We provide links to all the states' executive orders on the website for Barrett and Greene, Inc.23